 There are choices within a choice.
 It's the Inception of Choice Benefits.

 It's not quite a slam dunk, as getting these certificates to clear can require a healthy dose of flexibility and patience.
-Among many other considerations, you can't use upgrade certificates on basic economy tickets or awards booked with SkyMiles.
-You'll need to call Delta Reservations at 1 (800) 323-2323 to get in the upgrade queue.
+Among many other considerations, you can't use upgrade certificates on basic economy tickets.
+The inability to upgrade straight up to Delta One with Global Upgrade Certificates is particularly painful.

 Much like the Platinum Regional Upgrades, you have to use your upgrade certificates within a year of getting them.
-So wait to select this Choice Benefit until you've got a plan to use them.
+So wait to select this Choice Benefit until you've got a plan to use them – just be sure to pick by Jan.
+31.

 But it's worth the work.
 Do it right, and it's clearly the most valuable benefit on this list and should be an easy choice.